datenanfragen/website/content/en/donate.md

 Thank you very much for your interest in supporting us!
 Your donation will help us to fund our current and upcoming projects so that they can stay free for everyone.

-If you want to support us recurrently, you can also [become a supporting member]({{< ref "become-a-member" >}}).
+If you want to support us recurrently, you can also {{< link slug="become-a-member" text="become a supporting member" >}}.
 This way you can also give us a SEPA direct debit mandate.

 As a public-benefit organization, we can also issue you a [donation receipt](#donation-receipt-howto).